berlinplan/berlinplan.github.io/readme.md

 > <sub> fireman, nursing assistant, teacher?

->  or youtuber, instagramer, tik toker, porn performer who damage the society and international equality? </sub>
+>  <sub> or youtuber, instagramer, tik toker, porn performer who damage the society and international equality? </sub>

 #### Could People have in that App not only Political Voting area, rather Economic area too?